junxit/us-congress-bills-119/metadata.md

 - 2025-01-24 — Introduced in House
 - 2025-01-24 — Introduced in House
 - 2025-01-24 — Referred to the House Committee on Science, Space, and Technology.
+- 2025-03-24 — Considered under suspension of the rules. (consideration: CR H1197-1201)
+- 2025-03-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+730.
+- 2025-03-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-03-24 — Mr. Babin moved to suspend the rules and pass the bill, as amended.
+- 2025-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1197-1199)
+- 2025-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1197-1199)